phuocng/this-vs-that/posts/function-vs-property-in-interface.md

 ---
 title: function vs property in interface
 category: TypeScript
-tags:
-  - posts
-layout: layouts/post.njk
 ---

 There are two ways to define a method in an interface.

-* Declare as a property whose type is function
+-   Declare as a property whose type is function

 ```js
 interface Logger {